Sdcrouse/Sdcrouse.github.io/_posts/2019-06-05-css_media_queries_from_a_rubyists_perspective_part_1_the_basics.markdown

 You can use the "and" keyword to have a media query look for a device with a certain media type and one or more media features (like we did above), or you can have the media query look for a device with multiple media features *without* specifying a media type.
 However, you can *not* have the "and" keyword separate *multiple media types,* because a device only has *one* media type.
 (The only exception to this is to write something like `@media all and screen {...}`, but that just shortens to `@media screen {...}` anyway.)
 See [Mozilla's instructions on how to use the "and" keyword](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Combining_multiple_types_or_features) for more information.

 ## Conclusion
 By now, we know the purpose of media queries, and we have a better idea of the subtle difference between @media rules and media queries.
 We have also covered a lot of syntax: @media, media types, media features, and the "and" keyword.
-The one thing we haven't yet covered from our example @media rule is the "only" keyword.
+The one thing we haven't covered from our example @media rule is the "only" keyword.
 I have chosen to save "only" and a few other keywords and logical operators for **Part 2** of this blog post; this is where things started getting *really* confusing for me, and where a good understanding of Ruby's conditional statements came in handy.

 If you're ready to take a deeper dive into the syntax of media queries, read on in **Part 2** (coming soon)!